-The head of the animal taken must remain naturally attached to the largest portion of the carcass.
+Evidence of sex must remain naturally attached to the carcass.
 Hunters must accompany the carcass of an animal they harvest while it is being transported and must have the permit, with notches removed to indicate the date the animal was taken, attached to the carcass.

 A person who did not take the animal may transport it with a donation statement provided to them by the hunter who took the animal.
-(See 3.16 Donating Wildlife) It is unlawful for any person to possess or transport wildlife or parts of wildlife that has been unlawfully taken.
+(See 5.9 Donating Wildlife) It is unlawful for any person to possess or transport wildlife or parts of wildlife that has been unlawfully taken.